a1v0/a1v0.de/articles/access-c-sharp-classes-from-xunit.md

 ## The Solution

-The solution is to link the main project to the test project.
-There are multiple ways to achieve this, but I will show you three ways: in Visual Studio, in the console and manually.
-I'm sure there's a way to do it in JetBrains, too, though I've never used it before.
+The solution is to explicitly link the main project to the test project by adding a **project reference**.
+I will show you three ways to achieve this: in Visual Studio, in the console, and manually.

 > Whichever solution you choose, don't forget to add a `using` statement to your test file, otherwise you'll still have trouble!